Bir9/ImageRandomizerBot/README.md

 DM the bot on Twitter for extra information and I will get back to you as fast as I can.

+I totaly didn't make a new repo because leaked the auth keys, totaly.